JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 # Networks
 A network is any connection between two or more computers, and allows them to send data back and forth.
-Networks in a company allow for shared peripherals, files and backup resources.
+Networks in a company allow for shared peripherals and files, and for remote backups and maintenance.

 A LAN is over a small geographical area.
 A LAN requires infastructure to be built, either with wi-fi or copper / fibre optic cables.